cloudposse/atmos/website/docs/design-patterns/component-catalog-with-mixins.md

 Use the **Component Catalog** pattern when:

-- You have components that are provisioned into multiple top-level stacks with different configurations for each stack
+- You have components that are provisioned in multiple top-level stacks with different configurations for each stack

 - You need to make the component configurations reusable across different environments